Dorothy Gale: In television

+In the 2017-2020 animated series Dorothy and the Wizard of Oz, Dorothy is voiced by Kari Wahlgren who is portrayed as much younger and race swapped.
+Set after the events of the 1939 film, Dorothy is appointed the princess of Oz by Queen Ozma, where she and her friends go on adventures and save the Land of Oz from danger like the tyrannical Nome King and Wilhelmina, the niece of the Wicked Witch of the West who wants to steal the Ruby Slippers to revive her evil aunt.
+In the show, Dorothy is a very brave and courageous princess.
+She's got an extremely kind heart, and will always help her friends out of danger.
+Aside from her cheerful nature, Dorothy very rarely gets angry.
+But this happened when Wilhelmina controlled her emotions with a mood ring.
+And before the wicked Nome King turned Dorothy into a white cat.
+However, aside from all this, Dorothy is sweet, quick-thinking, helpful, friendly and amicable.
+And she's always willing to help out her friends, introduce the Ozians to customs from back in Kansas and fight the forces of evil in Oz.

 In video games

 Wizard101

 Dorothy Gale appears as an NPC in the 2008 MMORPG Wizard101.
 Unlike other adaptations of the character, Dorothy travelled from her family farm in Kansas to Wizard City to become a Balance wizard at Ravenwood School of Magical Arts.
 In the sidequests "Yellow Brick Road" and "Not in Kansas Anymore", players meet Dorothy in her home, who tells them to go and check on her friends that she was having over for dinner, Mr. Toto and the Tin Man.
 Mr. Toto tells the player that they are running late due to Tin Man not being able to find his oil can, and asks the player to tell Dorothy that they are just running late as usual.

 LEGO Dimensions

 Dorothy Gale is one of the non-playable characters that appears in the 2015 toys-to-life video game LEGO Dimensions.
 While on her way to the Emerald City with Toto and her three companions, they encounter Batman, Gandalf, and Wyldstyle.
 Batman thinks that the Scarecrow is the supervillain of the same name from his world, though the interrogation is short lived, as Dorothy and her gang are sucked into a vortex where they are captured by the game's central antagonist, Lord Vortech.
 Lord Vortech imprisons Dorothy and uses the Ruby Slippers as one of the foundation elements needed to create his "perfect world".
-Whatever becomes of Dorothy after Vortech's demise is up for questioning.